jsanders/angular_rails_csrf/README.md

 ### SameSite

-The SameSite attribute now defaults to `:lax`.
+The SameSite attribute defaults to `:lax`.
 You can override this in the config:

 ```ruby
 # application.rb